Astrophysics and Mathematical Sciences Group

-- A book translation, Problem Book in Relativity and Gravitation by Alan P Lightman, William H Press, Richard H Price and Saul A Teukolsky (Princeton, NJ: Princeton University Press 1975), is now in publication process. (translated by H.Shinkai and T.Torii, Morikita Publishing Co., 2019).
+- A book translation, Problem Book in Relativity and Gravitation by Alan P Lightman, William H Press, Richard H Price and Saul A Teukolsky (Princeton, NJ: Princeton University Press 1975).
+Japanese translation is published (translated by H.Shinkai and T.Torii, Morikita Publishing Co., 2019 November).

 - Presentation at JGRG28 (Tokyo); poster: INO: Interplanetary Network of Optical Lattice Clocks [poster A0 pdf]